Why I need Challenge Right Now!

 If you have read my ‘about’ page you will know that the focus for Challenge Clare is about being true to yourself and choosing to challenge yourself in a way that helps you to find whatever it is that gives you a sense of purpose and satisfaction… Whatever it is that will make YOU happy!

-Fit at 40, The World by Train, DIY Queen, Mortgage Free at 50 and Empty Nest Survivor!
+Fit at 40, The World by Train and Mortgage Free at 50.
 (You can read updates on my challenges here)

 So now I have my challenges, it’s time to crack on with it!
 I hope that what you find here is useful to you and that it provides you with some inspiration and advice for your next goal, challenge or adventure!